tsgrissom/PotterPlus/TO_DO.md

 Polyjuice - Temporarily disguise as another random username

-Pompion Potion - Casts melofors on self

 Revive Potion - Casts rennervate on self

 Scintillation Solution - Restores a portion of mana